CHAPTER 16 – AN AFRICAN NIGHT

 The king turned to the man on his right side who nodded.

 “OK.
 And one more thing,” the king said, getting up.
-“Michael, for my wife, we need her lady doctor to be a woman of good character.”
+“For my wife, we need her lady doctor to be a woman of good character.”

 A flush crept up Kochanski’s neck and warmed his ears.
 He leaped forward to open the door.
 Neither official flanking their leader looked at him as they walked out.

 “You’re right,” he agreed with the manager, “no more wine delivered to Dr. Sheraton’s room, no more alcohol of any kind if she will be at a meal.

 “There’s one more thing you have to do for me,” he said, showing her a photograph.
 “Do you know this woman?”